Dannydropz/phuketradar/DEPLOYMENT-GUIDE.md

 ```

 **Expected Results**:
-- `has_source_id` should equal the count from STEP 2
+- `has_source_id` = 376 (all articles migrated)
-- `facebook_post_id` should be NULL for migrated articles
+- `facebook_post_id` should be NULL for all migrated articles
 - `source_facebook_post_id` should contain the original Facebook post IDs

+---

+## STAGE 3: Add UNIQUE Constraint

-### STEP 5: Deploy the New Code
+### STEP 6: Update Schema and Deploy Again
-1. In the Replit workspace, click **Deploy** (or your deployment method)
-2. Wait for the deployment to complete
-3. The new code includes:
-   - Schema changes for `source_facebook_post_id`
-   - Updated duplicate detection logic
-   - Fixed Facebook auto-posting rules
-   - Admin dashboard improvements
+**I'll do this for you** - After you confirm the migration worked, I'll:
+1. Add `.unique()` back to `sourceFacebookPostId` in the schema
+2. You deploy again
+3. This adds the UNIQUE constraint to the already-populated column (fast)

+**Expected**: Deployment completes quickly since data is already in place

+---

-### STEP 6: Test in Production
+## STEP 7: Test in Production
-After deployment, verify everything works:
+After the second deployment, verify everything works:

 1. **Check Admin Dashboard**:
    - Go to `/admin` in production